Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Results

-To interpret Fig.~\ref{fig3}b, we note that each reference occupation vector $\mathbf n$ is normalized to satisfy the electron-number constraint in a given spin sector, $\sum_p n_p = N_\sigma$, and represents the cluster-averaged occupations of the orbitals.
+We next analyze the final reference occupancy vectors and string pools after 25 iterations.
+Each reference occupancy vector $\mathbf n$ is normalized to satisfy the electron-number constraint in a given spin sector, $\sum_p n_p = N_\sigma$, and represents the cluster-averaged occupations of the orbitals.
 In this sense, $\mathbf n$ can be interpreted as a centroid in occupation space that summarizes the configurations assigned to that cluster.
-We quantify the separation between two such occupations using one half of the Manhattan ($L_1$) distance,
+We quantify the separation between two such occupancy vectors using one-half of the Manhattan ($L_1$) distance,